alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

  - You only pay for what you use; you do not need to buy expansion room in advance
  - Storage service providers often have multiple tiers available, helping to reduce the cost of storing data
  - Data storage and retrieval times may be improved, as storage service providers typically have more bandwidth than individual sites
- - Your institution or facility may receive some storage capacity for free which you could use
+ - Your company, institution or facility may receive some storage capacity for free which you could use

 Object storage is particularly useful for archiving data, as it typically provides a convenient, accessible method of storing data which may need to be shared with a wide group of individuals.